Reverse Education Center

 • Eligible non-borrowing spouses can remain in their homes upon the borrowing spouse's death.

-A reverse mortgage can enhance financial flexibility in retirement by providing a lump sum, a line of credit, or regular monthly disbursements that do not require immediate repayment.* This allows retirees to supplement their income without having to sell their home or dip into other retirement savings prematurely.
+A reverse mortgage can enhance financial flexibility in retirement by providing a lump sum, a line of credit, or regular monthly disbursements that do not require immediate repayment.* This allows retirees to supplement their finances without having to sell their home or dip into other retirement savings prematurely.

 *The borrower must meet all loan obligations, including living in the property as the principal residence, maintaining the home, and paying property charges, including property taxes, fees, hazard insurance.
 If the homeowner does not meet these loan obligations, then the loan will need to be repaid.